-Last update on May 2023-

 Show Off Your Family-Friendly AmenitiesConcentrate on the family factor.
 Families arrive with a predetermined list of ideas in their heads, some of which may or may not be very clear to the members of the family.
 Something you could do to surprise them is to do extensive research, identify what families are interested in specifically, and devote significant time and attention to those families.
 Parents are attentive, and they will always put their children's well-being first in everything they do.

 Make Your Website More Appealing to FamiliesMake sure your website is easy to use on any device, from a desktop computer to a smartphone.
-People who might be your guests might be looking for hotels on the Internet on their phones while they're cooking for their family.
-It's very important for you to think about this because most people plan their trips on the internet now.
+People who might be your guests might be looking for hotels on the Internet on their phones while they're cooking for their families.
+It's very important for you to think about this because most people plan their trips on the Internet now.